Java Interview Questions for Freshers, 3, 5, and 10 Years Experience

 1. When a byte datatype is used?

-The byte data type can be useful for saving memory in large arrays, where memory savings matters.
-They can also be used in place of int where their limits help to clarify your code.
+The byte data type can be useful for saving memory in large arrays, where memory savings matter.
+It can also be used in place of int, where its limits help to clarify your code.

 1. What is method overloading?